 You'll have to:

 As trustee, you are responsible for the trust's assets.
-But you can absolutely get expert help along the way -- and you should in many cases.
+But you can absolutely get expert help along the way—and you should in many cases.
 You can use trust assets to pay for expert help.
 At the least, find yourself a good trust administration attorney who can guide you during the process, even if you want to do most of the work yourself.
 It also makes sense to hire a tax preparer or accountant to prepare the trust's tax return (usually due on April 15th of the year after the settlor died) and to advise you on the income tax issues raised by selling and distributing trust assets.
-For help finding a probate lawyer, see Nolo's article How to Find an Excellent Lawyer, Go straight to Nolo's Lawyer Directory for a list of wills, trusts & estate attorneys in your geographical area (click on the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience, if any, with trusts and probate).
+For help finding a probate lawyer, see How to Find an Excellent Lawyer.
+Or go straight to Nolo's Lawyer Directory for a list of wills, trusts & estate attorneys in your geographical area.

 Most people agree to act as successor trustee because they feel a sense of loyalty to the person who asked them.
 In many cases, the trustee is either a beneficiary of the trust, a close friend or relative, or the deceased person's accountant or other adviser.
 But sometimes, if you're asked to serve as a trustee, the best thing you can do for all involved is to politely decline.
 No one will be happy if you take on the job but are unable to give it the time and attention it requires.
 For example, if you live far away from where the settlor lived, you might decline so that a sibling who lives closer can take over.
 There are other situations where it simply may not make sense for you to serve as a trustee.
 Think twice about taking the job if: